Uniform polyhedra

 In the regular polyhedron page we saw a detailed description of the Platonic solids, and in the Archimedean polytope page we presented the Archimedean solids.

 However, as we've seen for the regular polyhedra, when we drop the condition of convexity, additional forms are allowed, the regular star polyhedra.
-This also allows many additional uniform polyhedra: among the star polyhedra, we have already seen the rectifications of the regular star polyhedra (Fig. 6a and b) and the three partially regular polyhedra (Fig. 7).
-But how many such forms are there in total?
+This in turn allows additional non-convex uniform polyhedra, like their rectifications (Fig. 3.6a and b) and the three partially regular polyhedra (Fig. 3.7).
+But how many such polyhedra are there in total?

 In the 1990's, I tried to build paper models of the sub-set that is mirror-symmetric (i.e., not including the objects without mirror symmetry, the snub polyhedra).
-I used mostly the nets in Magnus Wenninger's "Polyhedron Models" (Cambridge).
+I used mostly the nets in Wenninger (1974).
 And I almost finished the whole set!
 However, some of the more complex models proved to be too tedious, though, and I had other things to worry about.
 3-D printing might be the way to do eventually finish this collection.

 Another way of representing polyhedra is with edge models.
 One possibility is doing this with Zometool, another one, presented in the next figure, is 3-D printing.

-Fig. 2: Here is a 3-D printed edge model of two complex polyhedra and two polyhedron compounds.
+Fig. B.2: Here is a 3-D printed edge model of two complex polyhedra and two polyhedron compounds.

 Model printed by Shapeways, design by Mathematical Creations.

 This model represents two of the most complex uniform star polyhedra, which I have not built as paper models.
 The first is the Great dirhombicosidodecahedron, also known as "Miller's Monster".
-This was the last entry in the 1954 list of uniform polyhedra compiled by Coxeter, Longuet-Higgins and Miller (1954).
+This was the last entry in the 1954 list of uniform polyhedra compiled by Coxeter, Longuet-Higgins and Miller (1954), it is a "monster" because it was the only polyhedron that is not strictly derivable via the Wythoff construction from a Schwarz triangle, but instead from a spherical quadrilateral.

 There is another remarkable polyhedron that shares this set of edges.
 In the 1975 paper where he proved that the 1954 list of uniform polyhedra is complete, John Skilling generalized the concept of Uniform polyhedron: instead of two faces per edge, there can be any even number (or, equivalently, edges can be multiple).
 This relaxation yields only one additional polyhedron, the Great dis-nub dirhombidodecahedron.